alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2023-05-01-Magnetic-Field-Controlled-Robot.md

 ## Quick Description
 The goal of this project was to design a magnetic field-controlled robot.
 It consists of two parts - are transmitter with two big inductors, and a receiver (the car).
-Our professor provided some schematics and code, but the challenge of this project was to <em>integrate</em> everything and <em>complete</em> code.
+Our professor provided some schematics and code, but the challenge of this project was to <em>integrate</em> everything and <em>complete</em> the code.

 The car had two modes:
 * Controller Mode - receiving commands from the receiver to turn left/right, move backward/forwards, and turn backward left/backward right